 Acknowledge > Redirect + Question or Redirect + Value Statement

 This sales rebuttal formula comes in two flavors:

 - Acknowledge > Redirect + Question (qualifying)

 - Acknowledge > Redirect + Value Statement

 Always begin your rebuttal with an acknowledgment.
 It shows that you’re listening and allows for a polite dismissal of the objection.
-The “redirect” is the critical component, the pivot point, in the sales rebuttal formula.
-The success of the objection handling comes down to how you redirect, which can take one of two forms: question or value statement.
+The “redirect” is the critical component and pivot point, in the sales rebuttal formula.
+The success of the objection handling comes down to how you navigate the conversation, which can take one of two forms: question or value statement.